Teads User Privacy Policy

 iii.
 Choice and means for Limiting Use and Disclosure of Personal Data

-Teads Inc. does not disclose personal data to non-agent third parties or use personal data for purposes materially different from that which the data was originally collected or subsequently authorized by individuals.
+We do not disclose Personal Data to non-agent third parties or use personal data for purposes materially different from that which the data was originally collected or subsequently authorized by individuals.
 Should this change in the future, we will offer individuals opt-out choice or opt-in (for sensitive data) prior to any such disclosures.

 iv.
 Tead’s liability in case of onward transfers to third parties

-In the context of an onward transfer, Teads has responsibility for the processing of Personal Data it receives under the DPF Principles and subsequently transfers to a third party acting as an agent on its behalf.
-Teads remains liable under the DPF Principles if its agent processes such Personal Data in a manner inconsistent with the DPF Principles, unless Teads proves that it is not responsible for the event giving rise to the damage.
+In the context of an onward transfer, we have responsibility for the processing of Personal Data it receives under the DPF Principles and subsequently transfers to a third party acting as an agent on its behalf.
+We remain liable under the DPF Principles if its agent processes such Personal Data in a manner inconsistent with the DPF Principles, unless we prove that we are not responsible for the event giving rise to the damage.

 This United States Consumer Privacy Notice (“State Notice”) supplements the Teads Privacy Policy and provides additional information for residents of certain states with comprehensive privacy laws, such as California and other similar state laws.
 Under these applicable U.S. state laws, processing Personal Data across various websites, apps, and devices to deliver targeted advertising may be classified as ‘selling’ or ‘sharing’ your information.
 Accordingly, this State Notice provides required disclosures regarding how we collect, use and disclose that Personal Data.